1.3 Time Evolution#

 Project: Pulse Shaping and GRAPE Optimization for Quantum Gate Design#

-Objective: Develop optimal control techniques (GRAPE: Gradient Ascent Pulse Engineering) to design smooth, robust pulse sequences that implement target quantum gates under realistic Hamiltonian constraints and decoherence.
+Objective: Design optimal control techniques (GRAPE: Gradient Ascent Pulse Engineering) for implementing robust quantum gates under realistic Hamiltonian constraints and decoherence.

 Suggested Approach:

-Expected Deliverable: Research report (6-8 pages) with: optimal control theory overview, GRAPE algorithm derivation, numerical results for 1-2 qubit gates, fidelity vs. gate time trade-offs, robustness to parameter variations, and discussion of experimental implementation on current quantum devices.
+Expected Deliverable: Research report (6–8 pages) covering optimal control theory, GRAPE algorithm derivation, numerical results for 1–2 qubit gates, fidelity-time trade-offs, robustness analysis, and experimental implementation discussion.